wisekrakr/WiseWeather/README.md

 An android app where you can look up the weather.

 This is a basic android app, without all the bells and whistles.
-I studied making apps, using js and json and handeling api's: this is culmination of those studies.
+I studied making apps, using js and json and handeling api's: this is the culmination of those studies.

 * signed up with openweather.org.
 Created an API key.
 * created an simple app with some textviews and a search button.